-- Place on the vehicle and adjust both rear mirrors in a horizontal position. - Check minimum spacing () between the mirror bar and wind-shield after the handlebar has been driven in fully.
+- Place on the vehicle and adjust both rear mirrors in a horizontal position. - Check minimum spacing between the mirror bar and windshield after the handlebar has been driven in fully.
+Guideline

-Minimum spacing E between the mirror bar and 9 mm (0.35 in) windshield
+Minimum spacing (E 9 mm (0.35 in)

+between the mirror bar and

+windshield

-- " If the spacing () between the mirror bar and windshield is below the minimum: - Adjust the steering angle. 🔌 (💷 p.
+- If the spacing (a) between the mirror bar and windshield is below the minimum: - Adjust the steering angle. ♣ (♠ p.
 141) - Make sure that there is sufficient space between the controls and fuel tank when the handlebar has been driven in fully after completing the work.